-Rule of origin: (applicable only to contracts financed by a basic act under the multiannual financial framework for the years 2014-2020 (above EUR 100 000 under CIR and independently of the value for other instruments)): all tenders must comply with the rule that goods purchased and materials to be incorporated in the permanent works fulfil the requirements referred to in Section 2.3.5.
+Rule of origin: (applicable only to contracts financed by a basic act under the multiannual financial framework for the years 2014-2020 (above EUR 100 000 under CIR and independently of the value for other instruments) and to contracts financed by the INSC Regulation 2021/948 of 27 May 2021 under the multiannual financial framework for the years 2021-2027): all tenders must comply with the rule that goods purchased and materials to be incorporated in the permanent works fulfil the requirements referred to in Section 2.3.5.
 Tenders that fail to satisfy the rule of origin must be rejected.
 The rule of origin does not apply to the contractor's equipment used during the construction, unless the tender dossier explicitly stipulates that this equipment becomes the full property of the contracting authority at the end of the contract.